 After the election he joined the army, but was demobilised soon afterwards.

-In the 1985 Parliamentary election, Lazarus Gumisai Chauyachauya Nzarayebani won 33 868 votes, or 94.6 percent of the Mutare East Constituency.
-He retainned his seat.
+- Lazarus Gumisai Chauyachauya Nzarayebani with 33 868 votes, or 94.6 percent of the Constituency.

 Nzarayebani was appointed MP for Mutare South after the then MP for the area, Simba Makoni was assigned to the Southern African Development Community as executive secretary.
 He became a member of the Zanu PF central committee of Zanu PF.
 He retained his seat in parliament until the 2000 elections when he lost to Sydney Mukwecheni of the Movement for Democratic Change.